sodadata/docs/soda-sql/warehouse_types.md

 ---
 layout: default
-title: Data source configurations
+title: Data source configurations for Soda SQL
 description: To set data source configurations, use the following example configurations that correspond to each kind of data source that Soda SQL supports.
+sidebar: sql
-parent: Soda
+parent: Soda SQL
+redirect_from:
-redirect_from: /soda-sql/documentation/warehouse_types.html
+- /soda-sql/documentation/warehouse_types.html
+- /soda/warehouse_types.html
 ---

-# Data source configurations
+# Data source configurations for Soda SQL

+{% include banner-sql.md %}

 Soda SQL needs connection details in order to access your [data source]({% link soda/glossary.md %}#data-source) to scan your data.
 Each type of data source uses different configuration parameters.
 To set the data source configurations in your [warehouse YAML]({% link soda-sql/warehouse.md %}), use the following example configurations that correspond to each kind of data source that Soda SQL supports.